Septic and Well Information

 The Department of Public Health is responsible for the regulation of Onsite Wastewater Treatment Systems (OWTS) in Gilpin County.

 Inspections are done on Tuesdays and Thursdays.
 You can request an inspection online through the permit portal.
-If you need assistance scheduling an inspection, please contact staff at (303)-582-5803.
+If you need assistance scheduling an inspection, please contact Environmental Health Specialist Mack Yaun at (720)-617-7779.

 Apply to Construct/Repair/Modify an OWTS